artichoke/artichoke/spinoso-math/README.md

 - **full** - Enables implementations of math functions that do not have implementations in Rust [`core`].
 Dropping this feature removes the [`libm`] dependency.
-- **std** - Enables a dependency on the Rust Standard Library.
-Activating this feature enables [`std::error::Error`] impls on error types in this crate.

 ## License